Shrike (DC Comics): Vanessa Kingsbury

-Shrike III
+Third Shrike

 The third Shrike was created by writers Chuck Dixon and Scott Beatty, and first appeared in Robin Year One #3.

 A member of Ra's al Ghul's League of Assassins, the master martial artist Shrike operated a school for killers called the Vengeance Academy, teaching young children how to be assassins.
 After a disastrous encounter with Two-Face forced him to give up his Robin identity, Dick Grayson infiltrated the Vengeance Academy to earn back Batman's trust.
 When Shrike takes an assassination contract on Two-Face, he sends a number of his students to carry out the assassination, including Dick and Shrike's top student, a boy named Boone.
 Dick saves both Boone and Two-Face in the ensuing battle, confirming Shrike's suspicions that he is a spy.
 Batman arrives to save Dick, only to be wounded by Shrike.
 Two-Face arrives, intending to kill his would-be assassins, and accidentally kills Shrike just as the assassin is preparing to kill Dick.